On This Page

 - Make it easier to perform self-care activities, such as getting dressed and grooming

-Candidates for SDR Surgery
+Candidates for Selective Dorsal Rhizotomy Surgery

 SDR surgery is typically performed on children who have spastic cerebral palsy.
 Because it is irreversible, careful patient selection is critical.
 At Gillette, every candidate for SDR surgery undergoes a spasticity evaluation, which includes a physical examination and testing in our world-renowned James R. Gage Center for Gait and Motion Analysis.